-Because your baby depends on you for everything it needs, it is very important that you be careful about what you eat and how you store, prepare, and cook your food.
+Because your baby depends on you for everything he/she needs, it is very important that you be careful about what you eat and how you store, prepare and cook your food.

 By the end of this 2 hours workshop you will be able to:

-- Understand the importance of safe eating to health eating
+- Understand the importance of safe eating to healthy eating

 - Know safe food alternatives for pregnant women